We’re excited to introduce Flow AI, the latest evolution of the Aislelabs platform. Learn More

 GLOSSARY

-What is a Built Environment Marketer?
+What Is a Built Environment Marketer?
+Role, Skills & Examples

 The role of a Built Environment Marketer has emerged as a crucial component in shaping consumer experiences.
 A Built Environment Marketer is an expert in curating and optimizing the physical spaces where retail transactions occur, ensuring that the built environment aligns seamlessly with the brand’s identity and resonates with the target audience.
 This role goes beyond traditional marketing practices, delving into the realm of architecture, design, and spatial psychology.